The Tomorrow Show: Snyder the sole host again, ratings drop, and cancellation

 The last first-run Tomorrow Coast to Coast aired Thursday, December 17, 1981, with Snyder's old favorite Chevy Chase as the final guest; Chase famously criticized the network during the broadcast for cancelling the show.
-Chase's segment was followed by one of earlier guest Peter Allen performing his song "I'd Rather Leave While I'm in Love".
-Reruns subsequently aired until Thursday, January 28, 1982.
+Chase's segment was followed by earlier guest Peter Allen performing his song "I'd Rather Leave While I'm in Love".
+Reruns subsequently aired through Thursday, January 28, 1982.

-The 1:30 a.m. slot Snyder had been offered had he agreed to continue the show was given to NBC News Overnight in July 1982.
-In 1988, NBC launched Later with Bob Costas, a half-hour long-form interview show with a similar format to Tomorrow, in the slot and which Snyder occasionally guest hosted.
+The 1:30 a.m. slot Snyder had been offered was given to NBC News Overnight in July 1982.
+In 1988, NBC launched in that slot, Later with Bob Costas, a half-hour long-form interview show with a similar format to Tomorrow; Snyder occasionally guest-hosted.

-David Letterman and Snyder already had a history together: a 1978 Tomorrow episode hosted by Snyder was almost exclusively devoted to a long interview with up-and-coming new comedy talents Letterman, Billy Crystal and Merrill Markoe.
+David Letterman and Snyder already had a history together: a 1978 Tomorrow episode hosted by Snyder was almost exclusively devoted to a long interview with up-and-coming comedy talents Letterman, Billy Crystal, and Merrill Markoe.
 Two years later on September 22, 1980, Letterman (then winding down his morning program on NBC) appeared once more on Tomorrow (now in its new 90-minute format with studio audience).
 The two remained on good terms even after Letterman took over Snyder's 12:30 a.m. slot on NBC.
-Letterman often expressed his admiration for Snyder's style and would occasionally call-in to Snyder's radio show on ABC Radio/NBC Talknet and his television CNBC talk show during the late 1980s and early 1990s.
-In 1995, Letterman handpicked Snyder to host a late night talk show following his Late Show on CBS - The Late Late Show, produced by Letterman's Worldwide Pants Incorporated, aired until 1999.
+Letterman often expressed his admiration for Snyder's style and would occasionally call in to Snyder's radio show on ABC Radio/NBC Talknet and his television CNBC talk show during the late 1980s and early 1990s.
+In 1995, Letterman handpicked Snyder to host a late night talk show following his Late Show on CBS: The Late Late Show, produced by Letterman's Worldwide Pants Incorporated.
+Snyder hosted the show until March 26, 1999, after which he was succeeded by Craig Kilborn.